-The confidence to work with a wide range of materials, including metals, stones, woods, plastics and fibres
+The confidence to work with a range of materials including metals, stones, woods, plastics and fibres

 The ability to operate jewellery manufacturing tools and equipment

-A strong pathway to continue your study and enhance your career opportunities
+A strong pathway to continue your study and improve your career opportunities

 This course requires evidence of previous experience or study before you can enrol